Skip to main content

 Q: What EBITDA margin do Sharks expect?

-15-25% EBITDA margin is considered healthy for most businesses.
+15-25 percent EBITDA margin is considered healthy for most businesses.

 Conclusion

 Understanding startup valuation is essential for any entrepreneur looking to raise funding.
-Whether you're preparing for Shark Tank India or approaching angel investors, knowing how to calculate and justify your valuation will make you a more confident founder.
+Whether you are preparing for Shark Tank India or approaching angel investors, knowing how to calculate and justify your valuation will make you a more confident founder.
+Remember: valuation is part science and part art.
+While the formula is simple, the justification requires a compelling story about your business's potential.